tinkernerd/TinkerAvDocs/Notes/FAR/Volume 3/G Air carriers and operators for compensation or hire  certification and operations/0119 Certification  air carriers and commercial operators.md

 \(2\) The applicant previously held an Air Carrier Certificate or Operating Certificate which was revoked;

-\(3\) The applicant intends to or fills a key management position listed in [[#§119.65 Management personnel required for operations conducted under Volume 3/G Air carriers and operators for compensation or hire certification and operations/0121 Operating requirements domestic, flag, and supplemental operations.md part 121 of this chapter .|§119.65]](a) or [[#§119.69 Management personnel required for operations conducted under Volume 3/G Air carriers and operators for compensation or hire certification and operations/0135 Operating requirements commuter and on demand operations and rules governing persons on board such aircraft.md part 135 of this chapter .|§119.69]](a), as applicable, with an individual who exercised control over or who held the same or a similar position with a certificate holder whose certificate was revoked, or is in the process of being revoked, and that individual materially contributed to the circumstances causing revocation or causing the revocation process;
+\(3\) The applicant intends to or fills a key management position listed in [[#§119.65 Management personnel required for operations conducted under 0121 Operating requirements domestic, flag, and supplemental operations part 121 of this chapter .|§119.65]](a) or [[#§119.69 Management personnel required for operations conducted under 0135 Operating requirements commuter and on demand operations and rules governing persons on board such aircraft part 135 of this chapter .|§119.69]](a), as applicable, with an individual who exercised control over or who held the same or a similar position with a certificate holder whose certificate was revoked, or is in the process of being revoked, and that individual materially contributed to the circumstances causing revocation or causing the revocation process;

 \(4\) An individual who will have control over or have a substantial ownership interest in the applicant had the same or similar control or interest in a certificate holder whose certificate was revoked, or is in the process of being revoked, and that individual materially contributed to the circumstances causing revocation or causing the revocation process; or